graphql/graphiql/README.md

 ### Applying a CodeMirror Theme

 In order to theme the editor portions of the interface, you can supply a `codeMirrorTheme` prop.
-You'll also need to load the appropriate css for the theme (similar to loading the CSS for this project) in order for your theme to function properly.
+You'll also need to load the appropriate CSS for the theme (similar to loading the CSS for this project) in order for your theme to function properly.
 [See the themes available here](https://codemirror.net/demo/theme.html).

 ```js